 Payments operations

-Consistently we see companies in the lending, marketplace and fintech space coming up against similar problems with their payments operations.
+Consistently we see companies in the B2B SaaS space coming up against similar problems with their payments operations:

 As businesses scale, they often have numerous data sources to reconcile.
 You want to track each stage of the payment: